Daron Payne and Jonathan Allen scuffle on the sideline as WFT gets embarrassed by the Cowboys, 56-14

 Washington was outmanned, out-coached and outclassed.

-Washington, already thin on linebacker depth, was without middle linebacker Cole Holcomb (covid-19 reserve list), lost rookie Jamin Davis (experiencing covid-like symptoms) moments before the game and had already lost hybrid safety Landon Collins to a foot injury.
+Already thin on linebacker depth, Washington was without middle linebacker Cole Holcomb (covid-19 reserve list), lost rookie Jamin Davis (experiencing covid-like symptoms) moments before the game and had already lost hybrid safety Landon Collins to a foot injury.
 He was placed on injured reserve Friday, prompting Washington to play much of the game in sub packages, with a five-man front and/or five or six defensive backs.

 The results?
 Consistent and perpetual gashing.

-A 40-yard pass from Prescott to wide receiver Michael Gallup set up touchdown No. 4 for Dallas — an 11-yard run by Elliott that was followed by the sideline fight between Allen and Payne.
+A 40-yard pass from Prescott to wide receiver Michael Gallup set up touchdown No. 4 — an 11-yard run by Elliott that was followed by the sideline fight between Allen and Payne.

-A deep, 25-yard completion to CeeDee Lamb helped set up touchdown No. 5, a one-yard toss to right tackle Terence Steele.
+A 25-yard completion to CeeDee Lamb helped set up touchdown No. 5, a one-yard toss to right tackle Terence Steele.
 And a 14-yard completion, coupled with an unnecessary roughness penalty on safety Bobby McCain for a helmet-to-helmet hit on Schultz, put Dallas back in the red zone.
 Touchdown No. 6: a 13-yard completion to wide receiver Amari Cooper with five seconds left in the half.

-Touchdown No. 7: a blocked punt by Corey Clement that Chauncey Golston recovered for a touchdown.
-Way punted from the edge of the goal line because Washington’s offense couldn’t make it past its own 10-yard line.
+Touchdown No. 7: a blocked punt by Corey Clement that Chauncey Golston recovered for the score.
+Way punted from the edge of the goal line because Washington’s offense couldn’t make it past its 10-yard line.

 But wait.
 There’s more.